andrewt3000/MachineLearning/neuralNets.md

 **PyTorch** [nn.Sigmoid()](https://docs.pytorch.org/docs/stable/generated/torch.nn.Sigmoid.html)

 #### Softmax
 The softmax function is often used as the model's final output activation function for multi-class classification.
-The output is similar to a probability distribution accross the labels however it's a point of debate if it should be consider a probability distribution in the freuqentist sense.
+The output is similar to a probability distribution across the labels however it's a point of debate if it should be consider a probability distribution in the frequentist sense.
 Softmax is a "soft" maximum function.
-It's properties are:
+Its properties are:
 Output values are in the range [0, 1].
 The sum of output nodes is 1.